Amadeus Integration

 Manual taxes

 You can add custom tax lines on top of the taxes imported from the AIR file.
-This is useful for recording additional charges or adjustments (such as AC or SS service charges) that are not captured in the original Amadeus data.
-Each manual tax line has a tax code, nature code, currency, and amount.
+This is useful for recording additional charges or adjustments that are not captured in the original Amadeus data.
+Manual tax codes must start with AC (airline accounting charges) or SS (service segment charges).
+Each manual tax line has a tax code, currency, and amount.
 You can edit or delete manual tax lines at any time without affecting the imported taxes.
+Imported taxes cannot be edited or deleted.

 Ticket number types